erikernst4/entrainment-metrics/docs/source/usage/continuous_time_series.rst

 Using Continuous TimeSeries
 ---------------------------

-When you already have a list of InterpausalUnit with some feature of interest calculated you can already create a TimeSeries object for some feature that the IPUs have precalculated.
+When you already have a list of InterPausalUnit with some feature of interest calculated you can already create a TimeSeries object for some feature that the IPUs have precalculated.
 Here's an example using knn.

 .. code-block:: python